 Parents can have a difficult job keeping up with their children on the fast changing technology available to them, let alone knowing the dangers they face.
 The issues of safety, privacy, online predators or grooming and cyber bullying are sometimes complex, both technically and psychologically and parents can struggle to keep up.

 We would like remind parents that the minimum age to open an account on Facebook, Twitter, Instagram, Pinterest, Tumblr, Skype and Snapchat is 13.
 Whilst many parents choose to allow younger children to use these services we cannot recommend this.
 To keep your children safe on social media parents should ensure that the correct privacy settings are enabled, and that appropriate adult supervision is provided while using online services.

+Games offer a wide range of experiences to suit all tastes and abilities.
+Some of these focus on entertainment, but others also include educational, cultural, social and skills benefits.
 By finding the right games for your family, you can discover experiences that take you to new worlds, encourage fresh creativity and get the whole family playing together.
 From educational benefits, to collaboration and teamwork skills there are a wide range of benefits that video games offer families.

-All of these websites provide advice on all of the online safety issues covered and gives parents valuable advice about gaming, social media, youtube and browsing the internet.
+These websites provide advice on all of the online safety issues covered and gives parents valuable advice about gaming, social media, youtube and browsing the internet.